-N870 IP PRO allows you to set up up to ten corporate directories in LDAP format, a public and a corporate directory in XML format, as well as different XSI directories and make them available to the registered handsets.
+N870 IP PRO allows you to set up up to ten corporate directories in LDAP format, a public and a corporate directory in XML format, different XSI directories, as well as a central directory and make them available to the registered handsets.

-Use the handset settings (\rightarrow) page 61) to specify which keys are to call up the directory.
+Use the handset settings (page 59) to specify which keys are to call up the directories.